deconz-community/ddf-tools/FILE-FORMAT.md

 ### SIGN - Signature - multiple

+Signatures are very easy to handle with a few lines of code and make sure the DDF is not messed with.
+A DDF bundle which is submitted for testing can be promoted to stable / official by simply adding another signature in this chunk nothing else needs to be modified.

 Holds one signature over the `DDF_BUNDLE_MAGIC` chunk.
 The signature and public key use the secp256k1 ECDSA format.
 [https://paulmillr.com/noble/](https://paulmillr.com/noble/)